Tony Awards Fast Facts

 (CNN)Here's a look at the Tony Awards which honor achievements on Broadway

-June 11, 2017 - The 71st Annual Tony Awards is scheduled to air live on CBS.
+June 10, 2018 - The 72nd Annual Tony Awards are scheduled to take place at Radio City Music Hall in New York.

 Facts: